hturner/pkg-dev-ctv/proposal.md

 `Imports` or `Suggests` fields of the package `DESCRIPTION`.
 Packages also typically depend on a minimum version of R, due to explicit or implicit use of base R functions (e.g. for compressing data objects).
-Package authors must be vigilant to need to changes in the functionality, behaviour, or API of these forward dependencies.
+Package authors must be vigilant to changes in the functionality, behaviour, or API of these forward dependencies.

 In time, a package may in turn be imported or suggested by another package,